Skip to content

 Assign an Instance

-5. Click on the Assign Instance to another Account button.
+3. Click on the Assign Instance to another Account Move to Account button.

 Reset UserData

-1. Log in to OpenCloud, click on Compute and then Instances.
+1. In OpenCloud, click on Compute and then Instances.

 2. Make sure the instance is powered off.